Mister7F/Outlier-Detection-Tool/readme.md

             output: plots
 ```

-Then, you can visualise them on a website
+Then, you can visualize them on a website
 > cd website
 >
 > python3 index.py